Watts-College/cpp-527-fall-2021/lectures/week-06.md

 ## What is an API?

-*An application programming interface, or API, is a way for two programs to communicate.
-An API might provide a way to change the color of a light bulb or post on Twitter.
-In the case of data APIs, they offer a way to get some small slice of some large data set that lives on a server.*
+An application programming interface, or API, is a way for two programs to communicate.

+An API might provide a way to change the color of a light bulb on a "smart" christmas tree or post a message on Twitter.
+In the case of data APIs, they offer a way to get some small slice of some large data set that lives on a server.

-*APIs let you use other people’s databases and coding wizardry to enhance your own applications or analysis scripts.
-For instance you might have a spreadsheet with street addresses you need to turn into GPS coordinates so you can map them.*
+APIs let you use other people’s databases and coding wizardry to enhance your own applications or analysis scripts.
+For instance you might have a spreadsheet with street addresses you need to turn into GPS coordinates so you can map them.

 **Examples Airport Status API**